Red X iconGreen tick iconYellow tick icon

 ENGAGE: Enhancing Neurobehavioural Gains with the Aid of Games and Exercise

-Associate Professor Healey's research programme is focused on the evaluation of an intervention that she her colleagues have developed; called ENGAGE (Enhancing Neurobehavioural Gains with the Aid of Games and Exercise).
+Professor Healey's research programme is focused on the evaluation of an intervention that she her colleagues have developed; called ENGAGE (Enhancing Neurobehavioural Gains with the Aid of Games and Exercise).
 This programme uses common children's games to target skill deficits associated with hyperactivity, impulsivity and inattention in an attempt to improve brain functioning and teach self-regulatory skills.
 The hope is that this intervention approach may lead to more lasting effects than the currently available treatments for ADHD.

 Supervision of Student Projects and Thesis on ADHD

-In addition to her intervention research, Associate Professor Healey runs a very active research laboratory where she supervises a wide range of student projects and thesis looking at various aspects of functioning in children with ADHD, as well as their teachers and families.
+In addition to her intervention research, Professor Healey runs a very active research laboratory where she supervises a wide range of student projects and thesis looking at various aspects of functioning in children with ADHD, as well as their teachers and families.

 ^